 In June 2015, when the sale of the shares of Telecom Italia, S.p.A. was completed (see Note 8), Telefónica arranged several hedging instruments which will allow Telefónica to repurchase the shares of Telecom Italia, S.p.A. that are necessary to meet its exchange obligations under the mandatory exchangeable bonds for shares of Telecom Italia S.p.A. (see Note 13).
 This "Equity Swap" contract envisages a premium for Telefónica, S.A. that it is being quaterly cashed until the contract vesting in 2017.
 The pending amounts are registered in the balance sheet according to its maturity schedule.
-As of December 31, 2015 there are 41 million euros as long term loans to third parties and 55 million euros as short term loans to third parties.
+As of December 31, 2015 there are 41 million euros as long term loans to third parties.